 One of the study authors, Leonardo Iaccarino, says daily exposure to PM2.5 — atmospheric particulate matter that has a diameter of less than 2.5 micrometers — could provoke a chronic inflammatory response, even at levels considered to be normal.
 He says:

 “Over time, this could impact brain health in a number of ways, including contributing to an accumulation of amyloid plaques.”

 Amyloid plaques form in the brain when protein pieces called beta-amyloid clump together.
 They are believed to cause cell death and tissue loss in the brain of someone with Alzheimer’s disease.

-In April, the American Lung Association released its latest annual ranking of the metro areas that are most polluted by short-term particle pollution as measured by 24-hour PM2.5 levels.
-According to the 2020 ranking, the latest available, these cities are all in the Western U.S., and the list is based on data from 2016, 2017 and 2018:
+The American Lung Association releases an annual ranking of the metro areas that are most polluted by short-term particle pollution as measured by 24-hour PM2.5 levels.
+According to the 2020 ranking, the latest available, these cities are all in the Western U.S.:

 - Fresno-Madera-Hanford, California